 Whatever Ltd Rooftop Bar is perhaps the most popular rooftop offering not only vibrant city views but vibes and ambiance as well.
 With dance floors, karaoke, great hospitality, and amazing drinks, you can’t miss this Tallinn hot spot.

 The best way to get to Tallinn is to book your flight to arrive at Tallinn’s main airport: Tallinn Airport or Lennart Meri Tallinn Airport.

-From there, you can either take public transportation, which will take you 30 minutes or so to arrive in Old Town.
+From there, you can either take public transportation, which will take you 30 minutes or opt for a 10-minute airport transfer.

 Where to stay in Tallinn?

 The Raddison Hotel is situated only a few feet away from the National Estonian Opera House and provides guests with a wide range of breakfast options in their continental or breakfast buffet.
 Enjoy the rooftop view on their 24th floor.